AviatrixSystems/Docs/HowTos/site_to_site_vpn.rst

 ======================================================================================
-Using Aviatrix to connect from one site to another site with IPsec VPN
+Using Aviatrix to Build a Site to Site IPsec VPN Connection
 ======================================================================================

 Aviatrix gateways can be used to connect one site to and other.
 This solution requires one Aviatrix gateway in each location that needs to be connected.
 These on-premise gateways can be deployed as virtual machines on VMware, KVM or Hyper-V.